miohtama/opsec/source/team/index.rst

-.. _sensitive-data-access-logs:
+.. _logged-sensitive-data-access:

-Sensitive data access logs
+Logged sensitive data access
 ==============================================================

-**Backend sensitive data access is logged?** Yes / No / Not applicable
+**Sensitive data access by administrators is logged?** Yes / No

-All actions of team and support persons accessing and manipulating sensitive data are logged.
-In the case of privacy breach claims these logs can be used to reconstruct the scenario who have been accessing the data.
+All actions on administrators accessing and manipulating sensitive data are logged.

+In the case of privacy breach claims these logs can be used to reconstruct the scenario who have been accessing or manipulating the data.

+This can be implementd e.g. by storing the full HTTP access logs, including POST parameters, from all logged in administrators.

 See also :ref:`log-server`.

 Applies for: Everyone